Landscape Design, Austin

 Not all designs and concepts are in color and this is an even better reason to look up the plant profile and be sure the layout makes sense, you have a combinations of evergreen and color all year, and you need to know they are a plant specialist for your hardiness zone.

-I spent the first 15 years of my career as a professional Gardener, providing complete residential installations, consultations and organic education.
+I have spent the first 15 years of my career as a professional Gardener, providing complete residential installations, consultations and organic education.

 I use this knowledge to customize each space and make the most of the properties assets by creating living spaces, privacy and shade, using sustainable practices for a symbiotic relationship with both nature and functionality.